What are Convolutional Neural Networks?

 ConvNets / CNNs

 Convolutional neural networks, also called CNNs or ConvNets, belong to this type of neural network machine learning algorithms where feed-forward networking is used.
 Before the conception of CNNs, the feature extraction techniques used for computer vision tasks were manual and were thus time-consuming.
 CNNs allow for a more scalable method to feature extraction and several other image recognition tasks, such as image classification and object recognition.
+For a deeper understanding of how audio annotation plays a crucial role in refining the performance of CNNs in tasks like voice recognition, visit Clickworker’s audio annotation page.

 CNN uses mathematical principles such as linear algebra and matrix multiplication to recognize patterns in an image.
 But these tasks done via CNNs can be computationally expensive as they demand high processing power.
 Thus to work with CNNs, machine learning experts use Graphical Processing Units (GPUs).